BioImage-Archive/BIA-astro/README.md

 \* Note that on mac you may have to modify permissions of the /Users/$USER/.config/linkchecker to get this command to work.

-You can also run this on the files genated by the build by runnign `npm run build` and then `linkchecker dist/bioimage-archive/ ...`
+You can also run this on the files genated by the build by running `npm run build` and then `linkchecker dist/bioimage-archive/ ...`